civol/HDLRuby/README.md

       hif(res>1000) { res <= 1000 }
 ```

-With functions, it is enough to change their content to obtained a new kind of circuit without change the main code.
-This approach suffers for two drawbacks though: first, the level of saturation is hard-coded in the function, second, it would be preferable to be able to select the function to execute instead of modifying its code.
+With functions, it is enough to change their content to obtain a new kind of circuit without change the main code.
+This approach suffers for two drawbacks though: first, the level of saturation is hard coded in the function, second, it would be preferable to be able to select the function to execute instead of modifying its code.
 For the first problem a simple approach is to add an argument to the function given the saturation level.
 Such an add function would therefore be as follows:

 ```ruby
 function :add do |max, x, y|